-- 23. To be eligible for funding under this funding mechanism, a TEO must be quality assured as follows: - a. if the funding is for delivery by Te Pūkenga or one or more of the subsidiaries of Te Pūkenga, Te Pūkenga or the relevant subsidiaries of Te Pūkenga are quality assured by the New Zealand Qualifications Authority (NZQA); - if the TEO is a wānanga or a PTE, the TEO is quality assured by NZQA; or - c. if the TEO is a university, the TEO is quality assured by the New Zealand Vice-Chancellors' Committee.
+- 23. To be eligible for funding under this funding mechanism, a TEO must be quality assured as follows: - a. if the TEO is a wānanga, Te Pūkenga, or a registered PTE, the TEO must be quality assured by NZQA; or - b. if the TEO is a university, the TEO is quality assured by Universities NZ.